6 Innovation & Idea Management Software (2025 Comparison)

 The Experiments board functions like familiar project management tools where you can create a task (experiment) and move it through your designed workflow.
 Managers can assign team members to work on tasks and monitor everyone’s progress.

-All comments, attachments, results of experiments, and updates are saved on the original idea thread in the Workspace dashboard; users can view the real-time status of innovation projects and the entire activity history.
+All comments, attachments, experiment results, and updates are stored in the original idea thread within the Workspace dashboard, where users can see the real-time status of innovation projects and the full activity history.

 Then, innovation teams can make informed decisions about which ideas to execute and which to take back to the drawing board.